We help people with heart disease get affordable life insurance.

 Yes, it’s possible for heart patients to get life insurance.
 The availability and price of life insurance will depend on your individual cardiac history.

 The vast majority of people with high blood pressure are readily insurable.
-Life insurance companies look at your history of high blood pressure, control of the condition, medications you take and other underwriting factors
+Life insurance companies look at your history of high blood pressure, medications you take and BP control.

 Yes, you can get life insurance if you had a heart attack.
-Underwriters will want to see your medical history, heart attack details, and post-heart attack cardiac testing before offering you life insurance.
+Underwriters will want to see your heart attack details and post-heart attack cardiac testing before offering you life insurance.

 Life insurance after a stent (angioplasty) is not a problem.
 The key is to have good followup testing with your cardiologist.